 When I was a youngster enjoying the treats of Halloween, most of our costumes were home-made.
 We didn’t have the difficult decision as to which store-bought gear we would dress up in on Halloween night.
-Supplies for costumes were scarcer than our imaginations and, so, creativity suffered.
+Supplies for costumes were scarce and, so, creativity suffered.
 Some were fortunate enough to have a spare sheet in the house which led to several ghosts floating around the neighborhood every year.

 The extent of my Halloween costumes usually was just a covering for my face.
 In my childhood we called these “false faces.”
 What a highlight it was to go to the drugstore and select a false face for Halloween.